Sanjaygehlot1/BeatSync/README.md

-// Spotify Clone By Sanjay Gehlot--
+// BEATSYNC -  A Spotify Clone By Sanjay Gehlot--

 Make a Folder Named Songs
 Create folders inside the songs folder of your wished name [example= Rajasthani Songs]